Dr. Derek F. DiMatteo is Assistant Professor in the Department of English at Gannon University in Erie, PA.

 Assessment Coordinator for Japan Campus, University Assessment Committee, Lakeland University, Wisconsin, 2009–2012.

 from (dimatteo001) at gannon (dot) edu.

 - Introduction to Fiction: The Uses and Value of Literature

 - Argumentative Writing: Current Debates in Higher Education

 - Projects in Reading & Writing: Representations of Schooling in US Culture

 Conferences and Colloquia

-- Behind the Scenes: The Editorial Process of Academic Journals.
+- The Editing of Academic Journals.
 Sponsored by The Center for the Study of Global Change, Indiana University Bloomington.
 September 25, 2019.

 - Conference Organizing for Graduate Students.
 Co-convened with JesAlana Stewart.
 Sponsored by The Center for the Study of Global Change, Indiana University Bloomington.
 April 10, 2019.